Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 I was wrong to put my faith in the league.

-Given the facts, evidence, and laws of science that underscore this entire situation, it is completely incomprehensible to me that the league continues to take steps to disparage one of its all-time great players, and a man for whom I have the utmost respect.
+Given the facts, evidence, and laws of science that underscore this entire situation, it is completely incomprehensible to me that the league continues to take steps to disparage one of its all-time great players and a man for whom I have the utmost respect.

 Okay, anybody out there want to tackle that one for me?

-I mean, that's a pretty good question.
+I mean, that's a pretty good question, given the facts, given the evidence.

 They think they've got the evidence on their side.